-- 1) SSL secure encrypted authentication, - 2) Standard authentication (authentication where just a username and password are required), or - 3) messages sent with No authentication (no username or password required).
+2) STARTTLS secure encrypted authentication,

+3) Standard authentication (authentication where just a username and password are required (non-encrypted)), or

+4) messages sent with No authentication (no username or password required).

-Once the email server settings are configured and the user settings are configured (page 30), click on "Test Email" button to verify that the configuration has been done correctly.
-Each configured user will receive an email from the E-1W email address that reads "Test Email Configuration" in the body of it.
+Once the email server settings are configured and the user settings are configured (page 31), click on "Test Email" button to verify that the configuration has been done correctly.
+Each configured user will receive an email from the ENVIROMUX-1W email address that reads "Test Email Configuration" in the body of it.

-If the message is not deliverable, due to wrongly entered settings or an invalid email address, an error will be recorded in the Event Log (page 34).
-Event Log lime Zone (GMT-05:00) Eastern Time 🗸 Select Time Zone Enable DST Automatically adjust clock for daylight saving changes Date Format MM-DD-YYYY - Select Date Format Time Format AM/PM - Select Time Format Enable NTP 🗭 Get system time via Network Time Protocol NTP server 0.nti1.pool.ntp.org Address of the NTP server NTP Frequency 30 Frequency, in minutes, at which to query NTP server (minimum 5 minutes)
+TIP: When using Gmail, enable "Allow less secure apps" in the Google Account settings.
+If the message is not deliverable, due to wrongly entered settings or an invalid email address, an error will be recorded in the Event Log (page 36).
+Event Log ime Zone (GMT-05:00) Eastern Time Enable DST Automatically adjust clock for daylight saving changes Date Format MM-DD-YYYY Select Date Format Time Format AM/PM - Select Time Format Enable NTP ☑ Get system time via Network Time Protocol NTP server 0.nti1.pool.ntp.org Address of the NTP server NTP Frequency 30 Frequency, in minutes, at which to query NTP server (minimum 5 minutes)